karma-runner/karma/docs/config/01-configuration-file.md

 ## Overview
 In order to serve you well, Karma needs to know about your project in order to test it and this is done via a configuration file.
-The easiest way to generate initial configuration file is using `karma init` command.
-This page lists all the available configuration options.
+The easiest way to generate an initial configuration file is by using the `karma init` command.
+This page lists all of the available configuration options.

 Note: Most of the framework adapters, reporters, preprocessors and launchers needs to be loaded as [plugins].